MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

 1. In the **Search type** dropdown, select **Hybrid + semantic**.

     > [!NOTE]
     > This option provides support for keyword and vector search.
 Once results are returned, a secondary ranking process is applied to the result set using deep learning models which improves the search relevance for the user.
-To learn more about semantic search, view the [Semantic search in Azure Cognitive Search](/azure/search/semantic-search-overview) documentation.
+To learn more about semantic search, view the [Semantic search in Azure AI Search](/azure/search/semantic-search-overview) documentation.

-1. Select the checkboxes to acknowledge the costs associated with using semantic search and vector embeddings.
+1. Ensure that the **Select a size** value is set to **1024**.

+1. Select **Next**.

+1. For the **Azure resource authentication type**, select **API key**.
+Learn more about selecting the right authentication type in the [Azure AI Search authentication documentation](azure/ai-services/openai/how-to/use-your-data-securely?WT.mc_id=m365-94501-dwahlin#role-assignments).

+1. Select **Next**.

-1. Select **Next**, review the details, and select **Save and close**.
+1. Review the details and select **Save and close**.

 1. Now that your custom data has been uploaded, the data will be indexed and available to use in the **Chat playground**.
 This process may take a few minutes.
 Once it's completed, continue to the next section.

 ## Using Your Custom Data Source in the Chat Playground

-1. Locate the **Chat session** section of the page in Azure AI Studio and enter the following **User message**:
+1. Locate the **Chat session** section of the page in Azure OpenAI Studio and enter the following **User query**:

     ```text
     What safety rules are required to install a clock?
     ```

-1. You should see a result similar to the following displayed:
+1. After submitting the user query you should see a result similar to the following displayed:

     :::image type="content" source="../media/aoai-studio-chat-session-clock.png" alt-text="Azure OpenAI Studio Chat Session":::